MicrosoftDocs/microsoft-salescopilot-docs/articles/custom-connector-action.md

 ## Create and publish an action in Microsoft Copilot Studio

 Actions determine the operations to be performed with the custom insights and data sources, such as the custom connectors you've built.
 They enable Copilot for Sales in identifying which external sources to extract insights from, thereby enriching the Copilot for Sales experience.
 You can create actions based on the connector you've developed using Microsoft Copilot Studio.
-More information: `link`
+More information: [Create and configure copilot plugins](/microsoft-copilot-studio/copilot-plugins-overview).

 ## Enable the connector action for users